rocaplin/VoltaicSparrow/README.md

 <a href="https://trello.com/b/j05rzM21/agile-board" target="_blank">Voltaic Sparrow's Trello Board</a>

 ## To Run The Chatbot Server
-Make sure you have docker desktop downloaded, running and configured to run linux containers
+Make sure you have docker desktop downloaded, running, and configured to run linux containers

-Then you can just go to the root of the project and run "docker-compose up"
+Then, you can just go to the root of the project and run "docker-compose up"

 It will take a little while to download the containers for the first time, and then a little more time for the node and rasa servers to start up.